azamsharp/AZNotification/README.md

 <h2>Installation</h2>

-Copy the contents of the "src" folder in your application.
+- Copy the contents of the "src" folder in your application.
+- `#import "AZNotification.h"`

 The AZNotification control <b>will</b> be available as a Cocoapod soon.

 <h2>Usage</h2>